CC-Public/DashboardAssignment/README.md

 Plus anything that helps you.
 But please try to keep the stack as thin as possible, so don't use extra dependecies unless you *really* need them.
 Additional credit would be given for those who *will not use jQuery*.

-###Data
+### Server Side

+This assignment does not expect you to write any server-side code in most cases.

+### Data

 You would need to populate your app with financial data (stocks, prices and history prices for charting) from [Quandl](https://www.quandl.com/)'s **JSON API**.
 It's free and extreamly simple to use, so just [register](https://www.quandl.com/users/sign_up) and make sure you read [documentation](https://www.quandl.com/help/api).
 Further instructions would be given in widgets description section.

-###Server Side

-This assignment does not expect you to write any server-side code in most cases.
-Though you might need to have a data storage for

 ###Source Code
 The quality of the code **matters** so please try not only to make it work but also make it readable and maintainable.
 We would also give much attention to you application's structure and code organization.